 Do your parking calmly, watch the rearview mirror, but don't be overconfident.
 Driving with arrogance when you are not yet skilled means high risks of causing a collision.
 If you find it difficult, ask for someone to stand behind your car and signal you.

 Stress can make you feel anxious, angry, and can be potentially dangerous when you driving.
 Here are driving tips and advice for you to defeat your nervousness while on the road.

 If the interior compartment is cleaned regularly, it will bring a better experience to you and your passengers.
 It’s easier to think clearly when you don’t have too many “annoying” things around, so take a few minutes to clear out the trash and remove unnecessary items from the car.

 Clear out your cash compartment, old bill holders, bottles on the floor, or any other leftovers you’ve accumulated for a long time.
 Don’t forget to check for items that might get stuck under the seat, and make sure you take the time to clear out the trunk as well.

 Another factor that can bring relaxation while driving is the scent in the car because the sense of smell is one of the strongest human senses.
 While most people love the smell of an original car, other scents can help you stay awake and at ease.

 According to research by Kyoto University - Japan, the following odors will help clear the mind when stressed: Lemon helps focus and relax; lavender scent helps manage stress; jasmine scent calms nerves and boosts confidence; and cinnamon helps to reduce fatigue and increase concentration.

-If you move earlier, it means you are more likely to reach your destination on time, thus reducing anxiety during driving.
+If you start driving earlier to get somewhere, it means you are more likely to reach your destination on time, thus reducing anxiety during driving.
 It’s better to arrive early so that you have time to prepare for the next task, rather than rushing on the road to be on time.